 Please make sure you invite Helen in to school early in November to talk to you in depth about the research.
 This page is intended to be a summary of the key points to get you going…

-There are four key areas to research/ include in your presentation:
+There are five key areas to research/ include in your presentation: